Understanding Your Borrowing Options as a Small Business Owner

 Vice President and SBA Banking Business Officer

-When it comes to your finances, there are It’s serious business to have your own small business. various banking and lending options to consider, including Small Business Administration (SBA) loans.
+It’s serious business to have your own small business.
+We understand that at The National Bank of Indianapolis.
+That’s why, in 2026, we are focusing on supporting our community’s business owners more than ever with various banking and lending options, including Small Business Administration (SBA) loans.

-SBA loans can be a key tool for helping businesses access capital with more flexible terms than traditional commercial loans.
-It’s important to understand the differences between them because, if an SBA loan is right for your business, you could save cash by lowering down payments and monthly payments.
+SBA loans can be a key tool for helping businesses access capital and they may offer more flexible terms than traditional commercial loans.
+It’s important to understand the differences between the types of loans within the context of your business needs.
+If an SBA loan is right for your business, you may save cash by lowering down payments and monthly payments.
 That means potentially more cash flow and reduced costs for your business over time.

 Within SBA lending, there are various options including the two most common programs: the 7(a) and the 504.
 To understand the difference, the SBA 7(a) loan is your flexible, all‑purpose option when you need working capital, want to buy a business, purchase new equipment, or simply want room to maneuver.
 The 504 loan is your go‑to for larger, long‑term projects like purchasing or improving real estate or equipment, and it offers fixed rates and predictable payments.
 If your project is broad, think 7(a); if it’s property‑focused, think 504.